What Is Nasal Obstruction?

-Nasal obstruction can occur from a number of reasons, some of which are listed here with links to examples:
+Nasal obstruction can occur from a number of reasons, some of which are listed here:

 - Deviated Nasal Septum